 If you’re a Moslem like me, then finding halal food would be one of our important considerations when we decide where we will continue our life.
 With the increase in Muslim tourism in Japan nowadays, providing halal food is getting more and more attention from food producers, especially in places with many tourists.

-Being one of the universities that admits many international students, Nagoya University tries to cater to the styles of life, including providing Halal menu in the School’s Cafeteria.
-Focusing mainly on the Higashiyama Campus, a few cafeterias in both north and south side of the campus provides halal recommended food as shown in the picture.
+Being one of the universities that admits many international students, Nagoya University tries to cater to the styles of life, including providing Halal menu in the School’s Cafeterias.
+Focusing mainly on the Higashiyama Campus, a few cafeterias in both the north and south side of the campus provide halal recommended food as shown in the picture.
 We can just go to one of these cafeterias when we are too busy to cook for ourselves.

 COOKING / SHOPS

 Eggs, vegetable and fruits can be bought from normal supermarket, as well as few other ingredients.
 But for those who only eat halal-slaughtered chicken and beef, we got your back covered.
 There is a halal shop just behind the campus!
 We can reach it in a few minutes-walk from the campus’ south gate.
-It provides whole and boneless meat, along with sausages with other ingredients products, such as seasonings and snacks and other supermarket you might also want to note is Gyoumu supaa, as it usually has a halal-corner, providing sliced meat, seasonings and snacks.
+It provides whole and boneless meat, along with sausages with other ingredient products, such as seasonings and snacks.
+Another supermarket you might also want to note is Gyoumu supaa, as it usually has a halal-corner, providing sliced meat, seasonings and snacks.

 One of the convenience stores inside the campus also provides a halal-corner, and you can always go to Halal restaurants around Nagoya, such as Mega Kebab.
 Just last year, Mega Kebab opened its branch just 1 minute walk from Nagoya University Higashiyama Campus, so it is easy for students to drop by anytime.

 Another option to shop for halal food is ordering them online.
 There are some producers and distributors that have a delivery service for frozen and other products.